-- a) A completed copy of the following Application forms following the IHCS Application Instructions (available on the ACLS Web site): - I. IHCS Candidate Application, and - II.
-IHCS Candidate Application Checklist, and - III.
-Including full payment of the application fee. - b) Details of their educational background support of their application. - Copies of diplomas, degrees, certificates - c) Completed IHCS CHE Logbook form following the IHCS CHE Logbook Instructions. - d) Evidence of high-level management responsibilities such as: - I. Project charter - II.
+- a) A completed copy of the following Application forms following the ACLS IHCS Application Instructions (available on the ACLS Web site, bottom right of home page, then "Public Forms" under "Resources"): - I. ACLS IHCS Candidate Application, and - II.
+ACLS IHCS Candidate Application Checklist, and - III.
+Including full payment of the application fee. - b) Details of their educational background support of their application. - I. Copies of diplomas, degrees, certificates - c) Completed ACLS IHCS CHE Logbook form following the ACLS IHCS CHE Logbook Instructions. - d) Evidence of high-level management responsibilities such as: - I. Project charter - II.
 Field instructions - III.
 Policy development - IV.
 Standards development - V. Proof of chairing national or international committees - VI.
-Papers, publications - e) Copy of recent resume (or curriculum vitae (CV) - f) Two reference letters - g) Evidence of meeting the IHCS CPD requirements
+Papers, publications - e) Copy of recent resume (or curriculum vitae (CV) - f) Two reference letters - g) Evidence of meeting the ACLS IHCS CPD requirements

-If required by the IHCP, candidates may be expected to provide copies of any official transcripts and certificates, which should be translated into English or French by a certified translator.
-The IHCP will communicate with candidates in the language of their choice between English and French.
+If required by the ACLS IHCP, candidates may be expected to provide copies of any official transcripts and certificates, which should be translated into English or French by a certified translator.
+The ACLS IHCP will communicate with candidates in the language of their choice between English and French.